Sharing Passwords and Public Profiles

 It is not just kids sharing passwords!
 A Pew study showed that 67 per cent of Internet users who are married or in a relationship have shared passwords for at least one of their accounts with their significant others.
 It was not just young couples in the honeymoon phase either.
 Sixty-nine per cent of those surveyed over 65 shared passwords.

 So, lots of people are sharing passwords.
 That means it must be OK, right?
 Nope.
 If someone has your passwords, they could take advantage of your online banking, credit card or shopping accounts.
 Even sharing passwords to your email, Twitter, Facebook, or other social networking accounts could cause you problems.
-Someone could use these accounts to send out messages, posts and photos that sully your reputation.
-This could impact your personal and work relationships; make it harder to get a job, and other repercussions.
+Someone could use these accounts to send out messages, posts and photos that sully your online – and offline – reputation.
+This could impact your personal and work relationships, make it harder to get a job, and other repercussions.

 As well as sharing passwords, you also need to be careful about what info you give out online.
 If someone looks through your social media profile pages, they could learn a lot about you.
 They could possibly use this info to guess your passwords.
 Smart criminals can also leverage your info to create accounts in your name for identity theft.